A Process Algebra for Games: Conclusions

 \section{Conclusions}

-In order to describe game theory and external choice in ACP, we do extension of ACP with an opponent's alternative composition operator $\ddagger$ which is called GameACP.
-To model the playing process of games, an extension of GameACP with a playing operator $\sqcap$ and a deadlock constant $\delta$ is also made.
+In order to describe game theory and external choice in ACP, we do extensions of ACP and APTC with an opponent's alternative composition operator $\ddagger$ which are called GameACP and GameAPTC.
+To model the playing process of games, an extension of GameACP or GameAPTC with a playing operator $\sqcap$ and a deadlock constant $\delta$ is also made.
 And two sound and complete axiomatic system are designed.
-As a result of axiomatization, GameACP has several advantages, for example, it has both a proof theory and also a semantics model, it is without any assumptions and restrictions and it can be used in multi-person games naturally.
-GameACP can be used to reason about the behaviors of parallel and distributed systems with game theory supported.
-And also, GameACP gives games an axiomatization interpretation naturally, this will help people to capture the nature of games.
+As a result of axiomatization, GameACP or GameAPTC has several advantages, for example, it has both a proof theory and also a semantics model, it is without any assumptions and restrictions and it can be used in multi-person games naturally.
+GameACP or GameAPTC can be used to reason about the behaviors of parallel and distributed systems with game theory supported.
+And also, GameACP or GameAPTC gives games an axiomatization interpretation naturally, this will help people to capture the nature of games.

 It must be explained that any computable process can be represented by a process term in ACP (exactly $\textrm{ACP}_\tau$ with guarded linear recursion) \cite{Consistency}.
 That is, ACP may have the same expressive power as Turing machine.
-Although GameACP can not improve the expressive power of ACP, it still provides an elegant and convenient way to model game theory in ACP.
+Although GameACP or GameAPTC can not improve the expressive power of ACP, it still provides an elegant and convenient way to model game theory in ACP.

-As \cite{GameProcess} pointed out, the combination of computation tools and game theory, not only includes using computation tools to interpret games or introducing games into the computation tools, but also includes using game theory to give computation concepts an interpretation.
-The second one remains an open problem and is a future work we would do.